 Message bus in GeoEvent Server

 All GeoEvent Services share a common underlying message bus.
-The GeoEvent Services you design, therefore, succeed or suffer together as they compete with one another for the opportunity to take event records from an input’s topic queue and begin executing their processing workflow.
+The GeoEvent Services you design, therefore, compete with one another for the opportunity to take event records from an input’s topic queue and begin running their processing workflow.

-For example, consider the following simple GeoEvent Service:
+For example, consider the following simple GeoEvent Service A:

-Running alone, assume GeoEvent Service A can process several thousand events per second on average.
+Running alone, GeoEvent Service A can process several thousand events per second on average.
 Now suppose you configure a second, very complex GeoEvent Service, GeoEvent Service B below.
-This service utilizes the same input and output used by GeoEvent Service A.
+This service uses the same input and output as GeoEvent Service A.

 Streamlining or simplifying GeoEvent Services

-A frequently asked question is whether it is better to model an event processing workflow through several different processors and filters – or whether it would be better to simplify the event processing workflow to eliminate routes and forks.
-For example, in the complex GeoEvent Service B illustrated above, there are 12 different paths an event could take before arriving at the output.
+A frequently asked question is whether it is better to model an event processing workflow through several processors and filters—or whether it is better to simplify the event processing workflow to eliminate routes and forks.
+For example, in the complex GeoEvent Service B illustrated above, there are 12 routes an event could take before arriving at the output.

-The question, would splitting this GeoEvent Service into 12 different services provide better performance?
-In the current versions of GeoEvent Server, the answer is likely no (for the exception, see Parallel versus input filtering below).
-For performance reasons, it typically does not matter whether an event processing workflow uses a single complex GeoEvent Service or is decomposed into separate GeoEvent Services.
+The question, would splitting this GeoEvent Service into 12 services provide better performance?
+In the current versions of GeoEvent Server, the answer is likely no (for the exception, see the Parallel vs. input filtering section below).
+For performance reasons, it typically does not matter whether an event processing workflow uses a single complex GeoEvent Service or is broken out into separate GeoEvent Services.

-When several filters are used in a GeoEvent Service to make a series of decisions, it is easy to layout a GeoEvent Service whose filtering operations would seem to be performed in parallel.
-However, a GeoEvent Service design that routes event records to either a set of processors or filters in parallel should be avoided whenever possible.
+When several filters are used in a GeoEvent Service to make a series of decisions, you can design a GeoEvent Service whose filtering operations would seem to be performed in parallel.
+However, a design that routes event records to either a set of processors or filters in parallel should be avoided when possible.

-Suppose the inputs in the GeoEvent Services illustrated above were polling an external web site to retrieve data whose records are one of three different types – cars, light trucks, and commercial trucks.
-Each vehicle type needs to be processed differently, so in GeoEvent Service C three filters are used to separate the vehicles into groups by type.
+Suppose the inputs in the GeoEvent Services illustrated above were polling an external website to retrieve data whose records are one of three types—cars, light trucks, and commercial trucks.
+Each vehicle type needs to be processed differently, so in GeoEvent Service C, three filters are used to separate the vehicles into groups by type.
 To perform the specific discrete filtering operation, the GeoEvent Service must route a copy of every event record to each filter.
-Essentially a full set of event records is routed to each of the three separate filters.
-Which means three times as many records processed on the underlying message bus.
+Essentially, a full set of event records is routed to each of the three separate filters.
+That means it is filtering three times as many records on the underlying message bus.

-Each filter is configured to select some portion of the data it receives, discard event records which do not satisfy its criteria, and then route the events of interest to an output.
+Each filter is configured to select some portion of the event records it receives, discard event records that do not satisfy its criteria, and route the event records of interest to an output.
 Each filter must handle its own copy of the data to make its decision about which event records to keep and which event records to discard.

 It would be easy to assume the GeoEvent Service with the most processors would have the highest operational cost.
-However, further exploration is necessary.
+However, further examination is necessary.

-In GeoEvent Service #2, there are two different types of geometry processors.
-The first is a Projector that takes an event record’s geometry and projects it to a different spatial reference and coordinate system.
+In GeoEvent Service #2, there are two types of geometry processors.
+The first is a Projector processor that takes an event record’s geometry and projects it to a different spatial reference and coordinate system.
 If the event record’s geometry is a complex polygon with many vertices, a geometric projection can be a relatively costly operation.
-The second processor, a Simplifier, performs a geometric simplification to remove and possibly reorder extraneous bends and vertices while preserving a geometry’s essential shape.
-Once again, for larger more complex geometries, this can be a relatively costly operation since it cannot use cached data to perform its operation.
-For smaller, less complex line or polygon geometries this GeoEvent Service might perform very well.
-But for larger, more complex line or polygon geometries the latency could be much higher.
+The second processor, a Simplifier processor, performs a geometric simplification to remove and possibly reorder extraneous bends and vertices while preserving a geometry’s essential shape.
+Once again, for larger, more complex geometries, this can be a relatively costly operation since it cannot use cached data to perform its operation.
+For smaller, less complex line or polygon geometries, this GeoEvent Service might perform very well.
+But for larger, more complex line or polygon geometries, the latency could be much higher.